RetroAchievements/docs/docs/guidelines/content/progression-and-win-condition-guidelines.md

 ### Fighting

 - All non-endless and non-restrictive modes that are available when first launching the game have Progression Conditions marked, following the rules for games with multiple game modes.
-- Any story mode in a game must be cleared to beat the game
+- Any story mode in a game must be cleared to beat the game.
   - Required for beating the game even if not initially available.
   - Completion of story mode should be marked as the "win condition" typing unless another mode's requirements need win condition typing to handle alternative cases within that mode, in which case story completion should be marked as progression, such as when there is no general "beat arcade mode" achievement, but a series of "beat arcade mode with character" achievements.
 - The typical arcade-style tournament or ladder mode shall require completion with any character.